Jean-Sébastien Clément

 - Year of Call, Quebec (1994)

-During his career, Jean-Sébastien participated in numerous litigation cases, including constitutional cases, in first instance and in appeal, all the way to the Supreme Court of Canada.
+During his career, Jean-Sébastien participated in several litigation cases, including constitutional cases, in first instance and in appeal, all the way to the Supreme Court of Canada.

-He has also been involved in negotiating and implementing various agreements, including the James Bay and Northern Quebec Agreement, the Paix des Braves Agreement, the Cree-Canada New Relationship Agreement, and the governance agreements with the Crees.
+He has been involved in negotiating and implementing various agreements.
+Among other things, he has worked on issues related to the James Bay and Northern Quebec Agreement, the Paix des Braves Agreement, and various Cree governance agreements.

-His practice allows him to address private law issues as well as public law issues for various Indigenous entities.
+His practice allows him to address private law issues as well as public law issues.

-Prior to his involvement in Aboriginal law, Jean-Sébastien was a prison law practitioner.
+Prior to his involvement in Indigenous law, Jean-Sébastien was a prison law practitioner.

-Jean-Sébastien plays double bass in various jazz, blues and other music ensembles in the Montréal area.
-He has played at concerts in Montréal and has recording experience.
+Jean-Sébastien plays bass in various jazz, blues, folklore, funk, chanson and other music ensembles in the Montréal area.
+He plays live regularly and has recording experience.

 Gowling WLG is an international law firm comprising the members of Gowling WLG International Limited, an English Company Limited by Guarantee, and their respective affiliates.
 Each member and affiliate is an autonomous and independent entity.
 Gowling WLG International Limited promotes, facilitates and co-ordinates the activities of its members but does not itself provide services to clients.
 Our structure is explained in more detail on our Legal Information page.